kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 type Rule struct {
     // Verbs is the list of verbs this hook will be invoked on - POST, PUT, or *
     // for all operations.
 Defaults to '*'.
+    // If '*' is present, the length of the slice must be one.
     Verbs []OperationType

-    // APIGroup is the API group the resources belong to. '*' is all groups.
+    // APIGroups is the API group the resources belong to. '*' is all groups.
-    APIGroup string
+    // If '*' is present, the length of the slice must be one.
+    APIGroups []string

     // APIVersions are the API versions the resources belong to. '*' is all versions.
+    // If '*' is present, the length of the slice must be one.
     APIVersions []string

     // Resources is a list of resources this rule applies to.